umich-hist-399/campus-histories/essays/um-expansion-east.md

 The first map of the new century (1904) shows even more development eastward.

- {% include figure.html class="img-center" width="33%" src="/images/1904-map.jpg" %}
+ {% include figure.html class="img-center" width="33%" src="/images/1904map.jpg" caption="The twentieth century brought even more expansion of the University to the East." %}

-Notable additions include a number of medical buildings to the northeast (23 on map)—a homeopathic hospital, Palmer Ward & Nurses Residence, an Allopathy Hospital, an Ophthalmology & Otology facility and a Psychopathic Ward—the University ‘Detroit Observatory’ (1854) and its adjacent student observatory and residence (24 on map), the Waterman Gymnasium (1894) (10 on map) which was used for a variety of student activities such as exercise classes, class registration, a dance hall, a space for fundraising banquets and a space for barrack-like training for WWI soldiers (‘The Detroit Observatory’; Crawford, 1976; ‘Waterman Gymnasiums’).
+Notable additions include a number of medical buildings to the northeast (23 on map)—a homeopathic hospital, Palmer Ward & Nurses Residence, an Allopathy Hospital, an Ophthalmology & Otology facility and a Psychopathic Ward—the University [‘Detroit Observatory’](https://umich-hist-399.github.io/campus-histories/essays/detroit-observatory) (1854) and its adjacent student observatory and residence (24 on map), the [Waterman Gymnasium](https://umich-hist-399.github.io/campus-histories/summaries/watermangymnasium) (1894) (10 on map) which was used for a variety of student activities such as exercise classes, class registration, a dance hall, a space for fundraising banquets and a space for barrack-like training for WWI soldiers (Crawford 1976; Wear 1950).

 <div class="carousel">
   <div>